rebeltroopers/kaldodocker/README.md

-This will be a docker container that will install lammps with python support then install KALDo.
+This will be a docker container that will install lammps with python support then install KALDo. for CPU build do below.

+mv Dockerfile-cpu Dockerfile

 BUILD
 docker build -t kaldo .